acgollapalli/Kingdom-Core/README.md

 Programs, regardless of whether they are a parent program or a child program, will have access to the network via iahp.
 Programs may share memory between parent and child processes.
 Programs will NOT have to use the asynchronous model of the browser.
 A simple main-loop will do.

+### Some Unknowns:
+What will people want to make?
+Will they really want to use SDL_GPU or would they prefer the low level of control of Vulkan, with MoltenVK as a compatability layer on mac?
+Or would they want something even simpler?
+Maybe they don't want multithreading, or to think about networks at all, and to just have their whole game show up as a single bundle.
+Maybe we should just provide the simp library and something for sound?
+It's a lot simpler to provide an easier to use version than it is to add complexity you didn't account for, so we'll stick to the thing we know will handle all but the most involved cases.

 ## Some notes on the engine:
 I originally started this in Odin, and got as far as a quic implementation, some mappings for wasi, and some work on a game using the SDL gpu api.